 Common Causes for Death in Beagle Adults

 There are some common causes for death in beagle adults, as well.
 Cancer is the leading cause of death for adult beagles.
 This is the case for many dog breeds.
 Again, trauma, such as getting hit by a car, could be the cause of death for an adult beagle.
+Some other health issues could cause death in a beagle, as well.
 There are neurological reasons for deaths in adult beagles, too.
 If your adult beagle gets a disease of their spinal cord and/or brain it could cause them to become paralyzed, have seizures, get encephalitis (brain inflammation), or have a fatal stroke.
 An adult beagle could also get something called canine cognitive disorder.